awwx/meteor-offline-data/README.md

 the application has been closed and opened again... and a function callback would no longer exist in JavaScript memory.

+* Unnamed subscriptions (such as published by the `autopublish` package) are not supported.
+You will need to use [Meteor.publish](http://docs.meteor.com/#meteor_publish) with a non-null `name` argument to publish subscriptions for use by offline collections.

 ## Current Progress ##